-The Company has one related party loan and a related derivative instrument (a cross currency interest rate swap), which both have interest rates indexed on the 3M-GBP-LIBOR and will therefore be affected by the IBOR reform.
+By the end of 2021, the Company had one related party loan and a related derivative instrument (a cross currency interest rate swap), which both have interest rates indexed on the 3M-GBP-LIBOR and will therefore be affected by the IBOR reform.
 However, the Risk Department of the Treasury of VWAG Group initiated a group wide project to restructure financial instruments affected by the IBOR reform and this resulted in these instruments (both having a nominal value of 259.620.000 GPB) being adjusted to a fixed interest rate in October 2021, the impact of which was not regarded to be significant on VIF's financial statements.
-There were no financial instruments that have yet to transition to an alternative benchmark rate as at 31 December 2021.
+In 2022, after the reform, VIF granted three new floating loans in GBP with reference rate GBP SONIA and matching cross currency interest rate swaps with the same reference rate.